Creating Engaging Social Media Content With Canva on iPad and iPhone

 Is the Apple Pencil worth using with Canva?

-For precise work, absolutely.
+For precise work, yes.
 Nudging a text box, drawing a quick highlight, or fine tuning a small Story layout is noticeably easier with the Pencil than a fingertip.
-It is a nice bonus rather than a requirement.
+It is a nice bonus rather than a requirement, and everything still works fine with touch alone.